dividuum/info-beamer/doc/manual.md

 ### image = resource.load\_image(filename)

-Loads the JPG or PNG file specified by `filename` into a texture objects.
+Loads the image file specified by `filename` into a texture objects.
-Please note that image loading is case sensitive.
-XXX will only support the file extensions `jpg` and `png`.
-A file called `FOO.JPG` won't load.
+Please note that image loading is case sensitive. `info-beamer` supports the most common file formats.

 The returned `image` objects supports the following methods: